DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/09-17 Animation Timing.md

 - The standby pose
 - The attack pose
 - The attack start frame
+- The total number of frames until the attack can be canceled

 ## Animation Philosophy
 The player's animations should: